 Everyone travels to St Petersburg mainly to admire the beautiful architecture, and learn about the history of the city.
 That’s fine!
 But you should know that apart from exploring the culture side of the city, you can also enjoy a day of shopping.

-If you know where to go, Saint Petersburg can be truly a shopping paradise as the city boasts a wide rage of shopping malls of different sizes featuring all the major brand names along with a variety of shops similar to the western ones, which are packed with clothing, accessories, shoes, jewelry, home interior ornaments, Russian souvenirs, and much more.
+If you know where to go, Saint Petersburg can be truly a shopping paradise as the city boasts a wide range of shopping malls of different sizes featuring all the major brand names along with a variety of shops similar to the western ones, which are packed with clothing, accessories, shoes, jewelry, home interior ornaments, Russian souvenirs, and much more.

 In addition to that many of the city's malls have nice cafes, restaurants, and cinema, including supermarkets, banking services, beauty salon, and even an entertainment area for children.
 Hence, once you step in you're sure to get everything you need to spend an hour, an afternoon or a whole day browsing around the mall.

-St Petersburg shopping malls run from 10 am to 10 pm and can be found near some of the major metro station, as well as in other areas of the city.
+St Petersburg shopping malls run from 10 am to 10 pm and can be found near some of the major metro stations, as well as in other areas of the city.
 If you're up for some shopping, check out our list of hand picked central St Petersburg shopping malls, which have been tested and proven to be great for the real shopaholics.☺

 See below our list of St Petersburg shopping malls that we're sure will cater for any shopaholic who knows exactly what they’re looking for.